 We focused on this area because the financial consequences of applying the MOU and the restatement made by management are material to the financial statements.
-Further, the interaction of Qatar's Income Tax Law No. 24 of 2018, the MOU and certain joint ventures legal agreements required management to apply significant judgment to determine their tax position.
+Further, the interaction of Qatar's Income Tax Law No. 24 of 2018, the MOU and static increase the property of the control of the con and certain joint ventures legal agreements required management to apply significant judgment to determine their tax position.